Browser does not support script.

 Go to kcl.figshare.com and create an account by clicking on ‘Log in’ in the top right corner of the page.
 You’ll automatically be logged in through Single Sign On and an account created for you.

-Once logged in, you’ll see your ‘My data’ area, where you can start the deposit of your dataset.
+Once logged in, you’ll see your ‘My data’ area, where you can start the deposit of your dataset by clicking on 'Create a new item'.

 When you are ready and have ticked ‘Publish’, your dataset will be reviewed by our team before it is published, so we may get in touch with you if we have any questions.

-When you publish, you’ll be required to agree to the Data Deposit Agreement.
+When you publish, you’ll be required to agree to the Data Deposit Agreement (pdf).

 For any issues with access, log a ticket with the IT Service Desk at firstname.lastname@example.org including ‘KORDS/Figshare’ in the subject line.